quchen/articles/fbut.md

 The practical advice here is that you should surround your `--` in whitespace to be sure it's a comment.

+(Note how Githubs parser displays this wrong in the markdown rendering because of precisely these corner cases.)

 ### Block comments

 Luckily, block comments are easy.
 They all look like `{- -}`, and they can be